Pal Joey - One Way Ticket

 Then ...
 The black-and-white pulls up in front of a train station and two cops haul Joey Evans (Frank Sinatra) out.
 Joey protests his innocence as they remind him he just bedded the underage daughter of the Mayor and proceed to throw him on the waiting Southern Pacific train with a one-way ticket out of town.

 ... and Now, the location in the movie is 'Gold City' (wherever that is), but we know by now that this was filmed in Berkeley.
 The station building is still there (see the blue marker on the map above).
-Comparing Then and Now, note that the train track (above), an old spur track, has since been removed and concreted over (below).
+Comparing Then and Now, note that the train above was on an old spur track which has since been removed and concreted over (below), leaving two of the original tracks still in use.

-But the landmark 1913 Southern Pacific station, pictured recently below, has been a restaurant since 1975 - originally China Station, then Xanadu, and currently Brennan's, who took over in 2008.
-Berkeley's station today is now under the overpass at left, one of 73 California stations served by Amtrack.
+But the landmark 1913 Southern Pacific station, pictured recently below, has been a restaurant since 1975 - originally China Station, then Xanadu, and currently Brennan's which took over in 2008.
+Berkeley's station today is now beneath the overpass at left, one of 73 California stations served by Amtrack.